Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

 HUGGINGFACEHUB_API_TOKEN=[YOUR_ACCESS_TOKEN]
 ```

+Step 4 (Optional): Add your pdf files to the `pdfs` directory.

-Step 4: Build and run the application with Docker.
+Step 5: Build and run the application with Docker.

 ```bash
 docker compose up